XORMANCER/kali-dots/README.md

 ## Inclusion details

-For context as to why each file is included, reference the file descriptions below.
+For context as to why each file is included, reference the file tree below.

 <details>
   <summary>Expand</summary>